Padre Pio: Prophecy

-In 1947, 27-year-old Father Karol Józef Wojtyła (later Pope John Paul II) visited Pio, who heard his confession.
-Austrian Cardinal Alfons Stickler reported that Wojtyła confided to him that during this meeting, Pio told him he would one day ascend to "the highest post in the church, though further confirmation is needed."
-Stickler said that Wojtyła believed that the prophecy was fulfilled when he became a cardinal.
-John Paul's secretary, Stanisław Dziwisz, denies the prediction, while George Weigel's biography Witness to Hope, which contains an account of the same visit, does not mention it.
-Another account of the encounter says that Pio simply referred to Wojtyła as "your holiness", a title used exclusively to refer to The Pope.
+In 1947, 27-year-old Father Karol Józef Wojtyła (later Pope John Paul II) visited Padre Pio, who heard his confession.
+Austrian Cardinal Alfons Stickler reported that Wojtyła confided to him that during this meeting, Padre Pio told him he would one day ascend to "the highest post in the church".
+Stickler said Wojtyła believed that the prophecy was fulfilled when he became a cardinal.
+However, another account of the encounter from Father John Aurilia, who served as Pio's secretary for a few years, related that Padre Pio simply referred to Wojtyła as "your holiness", a title used exclusively to address a pope, and asked for Wojtyła's blessing.
+Furthermore John Paul's secretary, Stanisław Dziwisz, denies the prediction; and George Weigel's biography Witness to Hope, which contains an account of the same visit, does not mention it.

-Others
+Other phenomena

-Rossi describes in Pio a "very intense and pleasant fragrance, similar to the scent of the violet", and concludes that he was unable to determine the origin of the scent.
-Pio replied that he had intellectual visions seen through the eyes of the intellect, accounts of diabolical assaults and harassment against him, malicious visions under human shape and beastly shape, and Pio confirmed to Rossi: "A very few times I happened to feel inside me with clarity someone's fault, or sin, or virtue, of people of whom I had some knowledge, at least generally".
+Rossi described in Padre Pio a "very intense and pleasant fragrance, similar to the scent of the violet", but he was unable to determine its origin.

+He also confirmed to Rossi that a few times he "happened to feel inside [him] with clarity someone's fault, or sin, or virtue, of people of whom [he] had some knowledge, at least generally", and that he had visions seen through the eyes of the intellect, accounts of diabolical assaults and harassment against him, and malicious visions under human and beastly shape.

-Investigations by the Vatican
+Vatican investigations and declarations

-The Vatican initially imposed severe sanctions on Pio in the 1920s to reduce publicity about him: he was forbidden from saying Mass in public, blessing people, answering letters, showing his stigmata publicly, and communicating with Padre Benedetto, his spiritual director.
+In the 1920s, the Vatican imposed severe sanctions on Padre Pio to reduce publicity about him, forbidding him from celebrating the Holy Mass in public, hearing confessions, giving blessings, answering letters, publicly displaying his stigmata, and communicating with Father Benedetto, his spiritual director.

-The church authorities decided that Pio be relocated to another convent in northern Italy.

-The local people threatened to riot, and the Vatican left him where he was.
-A second plan for removal was also changed.
-Nevertheless, from 1921 to 1922 he was prevented from publicly performing his priestly duties, such as hearing confessions and saying Mass.
-From 1924 to 1931, the Holy See made statements denying that the events in Pio's life were due to any divine cause.
+The church authorities also decided that Padre Pio be relocated to another monastery in northern Italy, but when the local people threatened to riot, the Vatican left him where he was.
+A second plan for his removal was also cancelled.
+Nevertheless, from 1921 to 1922 he was prevented from publicly performing his priestly duties such as hearing confessions and celebrating Mass publicly.
+From 1923 to 1931, the Holy See made statements denying that the events in his life were due to divine cause.
+In particular, the Holy Office (what is now the Dicastery for the Doctrine of the Faith) issued a formal statement in May 1923 that nothing supernatural had been proven about Padre Pio, and warned the public not to rely on his claims.

+Eventually, Padre Pio was effectively confined within the cloister of his friary.
+As Luzzatto states, he came to be seen as a prisoner in his own monastery.